zerolive/household_expenses/README.md

 ```

 # Run test
-Actually for run the test you need run the application with the previous command and run the next command:
+For run the test you need to run the next command:

 ```
 bundle exec rake